clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/monty-hall-simulation-proof.md

 ## Background

-The [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is a statistical puzzle based on the game show Let's Make a Deal.
+The [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is a statistical puzzle based on the game show "Let's Make a Deal".

 In the show, the host presents a contestant with three doors.
 Behind one door is a car, but behind each of the others there is a goat.
 As a contestant, you pick a door.
 The host then opens a different door and reveals a goat.
 You are then given the choice of sticking with your original choice or switching to the unopened door.